-After installation Routinator will run immediately as the user routinator and be configured to start at boot.
-By default, it will run the RTR server on port 3323 and the HTTP server on port 8323.
+By default, Routinator will start the RTR server on port 3323 and the HTTP server on port 8323.
 These, and other values can be changed in the configuration file located in /etc/routinator/routinator.conf.

 You can check the status of Routinator with: